Esthetician Schools in Georgia

 Average yearly salary for esthetics in Georgia

-On average, licensed estheticians in the state of Georgia earn $26,810 annually, or $12.90 per hour.
-Between 2018-2028, the esthetics industry is expected to grow in the state, with a predicted job increase of 14% (which translates to around 300 new jobs).
+On average, licensed estheticians in Georgia earn $40,030 annually or $19.24 per hour.
+Between 2020 and 2030, the esthetics industry is expected to grow in the state, with a predicted job increase of 35%.

 However, this average covers a lot of ground in Georgia, from higher-cost big cities or vacation spots to more rural areas.
-Esthetician pay across the state varies from a low of $17,200 to a high of $63,400 or more, depending on the level of experience and training you have, the cost of living in your area, and whether you have a dedicated client base who can pay more.
-For example, estheticians working in their own high-end salons or booths in large metropolitan areas will usually earn more than those working in smaller, rural settings.
+Esthetician pay across the state varies from a low of $21,580 to a high of $58,760, depending on the level of experience you have, the cost of living in your area, and whether you have a dedicated client base who can pay more.
+For example, estheticians working in their own high-end salons or booths in large metropolitan areas can earn more than those working in smaller, more rural settings.

 What to Expect From an Esthetician Program in Georgia